 During my research, however, I have yet to come across an established blogger with their media kit hanging around their blog for any and all to grab.

 So, my personal take on the matter is that no, you should not have a media kit available to download on your blog for just about everyone and their pets.

 And here’s why I think it’s a dumb idea:

 - As I’ve mentioned before, a media kit isn’t a one-document-for-all.
-Chances are that you’ll be changing up your offers and prices depending on the company in question.
+Chances are that you’ll be changing up your offers and prices depending on the company you’re partnering with.
 You may decide to charge a thousand bucks for a sponsored blog post and social media package to a high-ticket client.
-And you may charge 50 bucks to another company because you love them and they’re not established enough to pay you the big bucks.
+Or, you may charge 50 bucks to another company because you love them and they’re not established enough to pay you the big bucks.